manusa/docker-images/chuck-norris/Readme.md

 Chuck Norris Quotes as a Service
 ================================

-Simple docker image that will print a Chuck Norris quote for each request.
+Simple docker image that will return a Chuck Norris quote for each HTTP request.

 Besides the fun, this container image has no real world purpose.
 I personally use it for talks and demos.